-Students on this course have the opportunity to undertake a research placement at Brac University (BracU), Dhaka, Bangadesh, as part of their degree.
+Students on this course have the opportunity to undertake a research placement at Brac University (BracU), Dhaka, Bangladesh or North South University, Bangladesh, as part of their degree.
 The placement takes place in the Summer term.
-It includes co-supervision of the MSc dissertation by academics from Kent and BracU and gives students exceptional access to primary data and academic experts in the field of development economics in Bangladesh.
+It includes co-supervision of the MSc dissertation by academics from Kent and BracU or North South University and gives students exceptional access to primary data and academic experts in the field of development economics in Bangladesh.

-BracU is widely considered to be among the top private universities in Bangladesh in terms of academic excellence and prestige.
-It is linked to the BRAC organisation, an international development organisation based in Bangladesh.
+BracU is linked to the BRAC organisation, an international development organisation based in Bangladesh.
 BRAC is now one of the largest NGOs in the world, operating not only in Bangladesh but also in ten other countries in Africa and Asia.

 Building on BRAC’s experience of seeking solutions to challenges posed by extreme poverty, BracU is committed to instilling in its students a commitment to working towards national development and progress.

 The School of Economics is dedicated to excellence in both teaching and research, as demonstrated by our results in the Research Excellence Framework (REF) 2021 and recent national student surveys.
 Our academic staff are active in research, and teaching and learning are informed by the School’s thriving research culture and strong cosmopolitan academic community.

 We currently have 35 academic staff, with about 35-40 MSc and PhD students, which has the benefit of a good community for interaction between students but also means that each student receives a good deal of individual attention in classes and workshops.
 It also means that we are able to offer excellent facilities for research.

 Our postgraduate student community is global with many of the students originating from outside the UK and Europe.
 There are also a number of different nationalities represented within the academic staff.
 You will be able to integrate into this multicultural environment and build yourself an international professional network for the future.